John F. Payne

 Who is responsible for arranging accommodations and auxiliary aids?

-The Office of Accommodative Services is resposible for arranging accommodations and auxiliary aids to students with disabilities who may need this service.
+The Office of Accommodative Services is responsible for arranging accommodations and auxiliary aids to students with disabilities who may need this service.

 What is the instructor's role in providing accommodations?